Fifth Harmony: 2014–2015: Reflection and breakthrough

 Their debut studio album, Reflection was ultimately released on February 3, 2015.
-After a full week of sales, the album entered the Billboard 200 at number five with 80,000 units (with 62,000 coming from traditional album sales) and was eventually certified Gold by the Recording Industry Association of America in February 2016.
-The third single from the album, "Worth It", featuring American rapper Kid Ink, was released on March 2, 2015, and became the group's most successful single at the time, peaking at number 12 on the Billboard Hot 100, earning the group a triple platinum certification.
-The song charted in the top ten in thirteen countries and received certifications from twelve.
+After a full week of sales, the album entered the Billboard 200 at number five with 80,000 units (with 62,000 coming from traditional album sales) and was eventually certified gold by the Recording Industry Association of America in February 2016.
+The third and final single from the album, "Worth It", featuring American rapper Kid Ink, was released on March 2, 2015, and became the group's most successful song at the time, peaking at number 12 on the Billboard Hot 100, earning the group a triple platinum certification.
+It charted in the top ten in thirteen countries and received certifications from twelve.
 The success of "Worth It" was largely impacted with televised performances on the season finale of Dancing with the Stars, and their debut late night appearance on Jimmy Kimmel Live on June 18, 2015, alongside Kid Ink for the first time.
-The album was supported by the group's first major headlining tour, the Reflection Tour, visiting 63 cities in North America and 6 cities in Europe Fifth Harmony returned to the White House on April 6, 2015, to perform at the annually-held White House Easter Egg Roll, where they sang "Happy Birthday" as part of the Fifth anniversary of First Lady Michelle Obama's "Let's Move" initiative.
+The album was supported by the group's fourth concert tour, named the Reflection Tour, visiting North America, Europe and Asia in 62 dates.
+Fifth Harmony returned to the White House on April 6, 2015, to perform at the annually-held White House Easter Egg Roll, where they sang "Happy Birthday" as part of the Fifth anniversary of First Lady Michelle Obama's "Let's Move" initiative.

 Later that year, the group released "I'm in Love with a Monster" on September 25, 2015, a song for the film Hotel Transylvania 2 which was featured in the trailer and included in the movie as well.
 On December 11, 2015, Fifth Harmony received the Group of the Year award at Billboard Women in Music 2015 ceremony, honoring the industry's most influential women.
-Critically, Reflection landed in several mid-year and year-end lists, including Rolling Stone and Complex who ranked the album at 39 and 9 in the exclusively pop category, respectively.
+Critically, Reflection landed in several mid-year and year-end lists, including Rolling Stone and Complex who ranked the album at 39 and nine in the exclusively pop category, respectively.
 Several critics noted the group's experimentation with grungy hip-hop and retro R&B that was previously not heard on their extended play.